Tuesday, 19 November 2013

 As David Heyward rightly points out in his article on Lay Ministry in the New Testament, however, “The Church of England is an ʹepiscopalʹ Church.
 It embraces what is known as the ʹthreefoldʹ order of ministry, consisting of what are now known as bishops, priests and deacons.
 Like the Roman Catholic Church, Orthodox Church and Lutheran Church, it sees this pattern of ministry already emerging in New Testament times and its authority descending from the apostles.’
 Just to remind ourselves; the English word ‘priest’ derives from the Greek word, presbuteros, which is commonly rendered in bible English as ‘elder’ or ‘presbyter’ (Acts 15:6, 23).
 The bible says little about their duties, except that they functioned in a priestly capacity, preaching (1 Tim 5:17) and administering the sacraments (Jas.
 5: 13-15).
 As Heyward makes clear, this is basic Anglican ecclesiological belief and teaching.

-Despite this being the case, in recent years I have encountered many ordinands, curates and more experienced priests who seem to have apparently done very little preparation on the nature of an Anglican ecclesiology or the way the Spirit may operate as much through the tradition and institution of the Church as through individual revelation.
+Despite this being the case, in recent years I have encountered many ordinands, curates and more experienced priests who seem to have apparently done very little preparation on the nature of an Anglican ecclesiology or the way the Spirit may operate as much through the tradition and the institution of the Church as through individual revelation.
 Worse still, too many priests seem to develop an unhealthy resentment of the Church institution and its orders following ordination; especially any notion of authority associated with it.
 Multi-denominational training institutions, who work tirelessly in their endeavours to train huge numbers of people from multiple backgrounds of tradition, are often forced to opt for the lowest common denominator for the sake of practical ease and uniformity, and this no doubt has significantly contributed to this process.
 Nevertheless, such resentment also seems to be rooted in a 21st Century individualism: an individualism that includes an unhealthy fear of others exercising any kind of authority over ‘us’, because ‘I’ am the only individual I can trust to rightly discern the Spirit’s promptings.

 Of course, authority undertaken in the wrong way, can be disastrous for us as individuals and for the Church, but in the Church that Christ ordained and commissioned in the New Testament (e.g.Mt.16:18, 28:18-20; 2 Cor.
 5:15-20; 1 Pet.
 2:9-10; 1 Tim.
 4:14) and through our claim to Apostolic succession (1 Tim.
 4:14; 5:22) we hold continuity with and a grounding in a different kind of authority.
 This is an authority that Christ requires us to exercise for the good of His people, His Church militant and His world in order that His Kingdom values of the Church triumphant may slowly break through.
 Such authority is rooted in His love and His grace and encountered through prayer, sacramental offerings and good works (the auspices of the Church).